Can police chase you into your home?

 We see it a lot on television: a police pursuit results in a chase that weaves through alleys and streets and eventually concludes in a house.
 What if that home is the defendant’s?
 What does the law say about police chasing you into your own home?
 This blog post explains.

-As always, contact Meyer Van Severen, S.C. immediately if you face any kind of criminal charge.
+As always, contact Van Severen Law Office immediately if you face any kind of criminal charge.
 A foot chase frequently leads to obstructing an officer charges.
 If a vehicle is involved, more aggravated felony charges such as fleeing/eluding and recklessly endangering safety become involved.
 No matter the position you’re in, you’ll find that our defense attorneys can certainly help.
 Contact us immediately at (414) 270-0202 and we’ll begin planning your defense.

 Potential charges for running from police